-Middle school students will have challenges in all areas of life: academic, social, physical and spiritual.
-We are here to walk alongside and help them reach their full potential to glorify God and use their gifts and abilities for the common good of our school, community, country and ultimately the world.
+Middle school students will have challenges in all areas of life: academic, social, physical, and spiritual.
+We at Kingsway Christian School in Avon, IN are here to walk alongside and help them reach their full potential to glorify God and use their gifts and abilities for the common good of our school, community, country, and ultimately the world.

-Fifth grade – an important year of growing.
+Fifth grade – an important year of growth.